Transactions¶

 -

-The total size of the top-level transaction (including all its sub-transactions) must be less than the
+The size of the top-level transaction (including all its sub-transactions) must be less than

-.
-This constraint is necessary to ensure efficient network operation since batches will be transmitted wholesale across the Cardano network.
+maxTxSize.
+This constraint is necessary to ensure efficient network operation and preserve performance. -

 -